LegoGwin/fabric_showcase/README.md

 This is absolutely enterprise–architect level SCD2 code.
 It is significantly more advanced than typical Fabric notebooks, and it cleanly supports both full-refresh and incremental SCD2 with correct semantics.

-Compared to the Silver-layer notebook, this one shows even deeper system thinking.